microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ## Compatibility with legacy `D3D12_RESOURCE_STATES`

-The D3D12 runtime internally translates all ResourceBarrier calls to equivalent enhanced Barriers at the driver interface.
+The D3D12 runtime internally translates all `ResourceBarrier` calls to equivalent Enhanced Barriers at the driver interface.
 Legacy barrier DDI's are never invoked on a driver supporting enhanced barriers.

-### Interop with legacy ResourceBarrier
+### Interop with legacy `ResourceBarrier`

 Interop between enhanced Barrier API's and legacy `D3D12_RESOURCE_STATES` is supported.
 However, mixing legacy and enhanced barriers on the same subresource can introduce extra performance overhead, especially when combined in the same ECL scope.
 Therefore, it is strongly recommended that applications avoid mixing barrier types on the same subresource as much as possible.